tamersp25/docs/docs/engines/engine-toolkit.md

 > If you have a question about what your engine should output and this documentation doesn't cover it, please [open an issue to start a conversation](https://github.com/veritone/engine-toolkit/issues/new).

+##### Ignoring chunks

+If your engine is not going to process a chunk, the Process webhook should return a `204 No Content` response.

+The Engine Toolkit will report the chunk as ignored.

 ### Testing your webhooks

 Since the [Webhooks](#webhooks) are just HTTP endpoints, you can test them by making your own HTTP requests directly.